14 Lesser Known Risks of Smokingby Allison Tsai Editor

 Smoking weakens bones

-Smoking leads to COPD
+Smoking leads to chronic obstructive pulmonary disease (COPD)

 COPD is a term used to encompass emphysema and chronic bronchitis, which are both respiratory diseases caused largely by smoking.
 There is no cure for COPD, only treatments that can slow the progression of the disease.